bryanapperson/blog/content/blog/socratic-study-of-euclid/index.md

 come together to weave the fabric of maths and understanding the proofs from first principles is another matter entirely.
-When I started my, what will likely be decades long, [study of the great books](/blog/a-study-of-the-great-books/) a few months ago Euclid was on the list.
+When I started my, what will likely be decades long, [study of the great books](/blog/a-study-of-the-great-books/) a few months ago, Euclid was on the list.
 I started study of Euclid by myself, but was fortunate enough to be able to engage in a seminar based study of book 1 with [Online Great Books](https://onlinegreatbooks.com/).